aaw/histosketch/README.md

     h.Add(100.0)
     h.Add(101.0)

-or multiple data values in one call with `AddMany`:
+or add multiple data values in one call with `AddMany`:

     h.AddMany(102.0, 2)  // Same effect as two calls to s.Add(102.0)